IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 -- Visibly under development

-A Sponsor's P & P shall be determined by AudCom to be visibly under development or accepted by AudCom before performance of any standards work (including but not limited to: PAR actions, Sponsor ballot actions, etc.) by that Sponsor is authorized by the IEEE-SA Standards Board to commence.
+A Standards Committee's P & P shall be determined by AudCom to be visibly under development or accepted by AudCom before performance of any standards work (including but not limited to: PAR actions, Standards Association ballot actions, etc.) by that Standards Committee is authorized by the IEEE SA Standards Board to commence.

-After a Sponsor's P & P have been submitted to AudCom and an AudCom member is assigned as mentor to review the document, the P & P may be determined by AudCom to be visibly under development.
-The P & P will remain in such a state until AudCom is either satisfied that they are complete and acceptable or that the Sponsor is no longer responsive to AudCom and that the P&P are not acceptable.
+After a Standards Committee's P & P have been submitted to AudCom and an AudCom member is assigned as mentor to review the document, the P & P may be determined by AudCom to be visibly under development.
+The P & P will remain in such a state until AudCom is either satisfied that they are complete and acceptable or that the Standards Committee is no longer responsive to AudCom and that the P & P are not acceptable.

-AudCom will ensure that each Sponsor has based its P & P on the appropriate Sponsor procedures (e.g., individual, entity, SCC Type 1, or SCC Type 2) available from the IEEE-SA.
+AudCom will ensure that each standards-developing group has based its P & P on the appropriate baseline procedures (e.g., individual, entity, SCC Type 1, or SCC Type 2) available from the IEEE SA.

-Sponsor P & P shall be subject to review by AudCom every five years to ensure currency.
-However, if a Sponsor revises its P & P prior to its next scheduled AudCom review, the Sponsor shall immediately submit its revised P & P to AudCom for review and acceptance.
+Standards Committee P & P shall be subject to review by AudCom every five years to ensure currency.
+However, if a Standards Committee revises its P & P prior to its next scheduled AudCom review, the Standards Committee shall immediately submit its revised P & P to AudCom for review and acceptance.

-The IEEE Standards Sponsor P & P document accepted by AudCom shall be the official policies of that Sponsor and shall reside online on the IEEE-SA Standards Board AudCom website.
+The Standards Committee P & P document accepted by AudCom shall be the official policies of that Standards Committee and shall reside online on the IEEE SA Standards Board AudCom website.
 No other copy shall be designated as the official copy.
-Links to the IEEE-SA Standards Board AudCom website are encouraged.
+Links to the IEEE SA Standards Board AudCom website are encouraged.

-It is the responsibility of the Sponsor (see 5.1.2) to approve the P & P of its working groups involved in the technical development work of a standard.
-However, at any time, AudCom may select a working group on which to conduct a WG P & P audit, from the various working groups that the Sponsor has active at the time.
-At least one of a Sponsor's WG P & P shall be subject to review by AudCom every five years to ensure currency.
-AudCom will conduct the review based on comparison to the then-current baseline WG P & P available from IEEE-SA.
+It is the responsibility of the Standards Committee (see 5.1.2) to approve the P & P of its working groups involved in the technical development work of a standard.
+However, at any time, AudCom may select a working group on which to conduct a WG P & P audit, from the various working groups that the Standards Committee has active at the time.
+At least one of a Standards Committee's WG P & P shall be subject to review by AudCom every five years to ensure currency.
+AudCom will conduct the review based on comparison to the then-current baseline WG P & P available from IEEE SA.

-AudCom will review the WG P & P of the selected working group and, if no issues are found, will report this to the IEEE-SA Standard Board.
+AudCom will review the WG P & P of the selected working group and, if no issues are found, will report this to the IEEE SA Standard Board.
 If issues are identified with the selected WG P & P, AudCom will suggest revisions.
-AudCom may also require review of additional WG P & P of other working groups for the Sponsor.
-If issues are not resolved in a reasonable time, or significant issues are found among the WG P & P of several working groups, AudCom may recommend to the IEEE-SA Standards Board that the Sponsor's Working Group P & P be considered "not accepted", and that Sponsor standards development activities be stopped.
-If issues exist but progress is being made, AudCom may recommend to the IEEE-SA Standards Board that the Sponsor's Working Group P & P be considered "visibly under development".
+AudCom may also require review of additional WG P & P of other working groups for the Standards Committee.
+If issues are not resolved in a reasonable time, or significant issues are found among the WG P & P of several working groups, AudCom may recommend to the IEEE SA Standards Board that the Standards Committee's Working Group P & P be considered "not accepted", and that the Standards Committee's standards development activities be stopped.
+If issues exist but progress is being made, AudCom may recommend to the IEEE SA Standards Board that the Standards Committee's Working Group P & P be considered "visibly under development".

-Stopping of standards development activities includes PAR submissions, Sponsor ballot activities, etc.
+Stopping of standards development activities includes PAR submissions, Standards Association ballot activities, etc.

 4.2.5 Patent Committee (PatCom)